NSW RSV Prevention Program – information to protect Aboriginal babies

 Aboriginal and/or Torres Strait Islander bubs are at higher risk of getting very sick from RSV.
 They are hospitalised with RSV almost two times as often as the rest of the population.

-From 3 February 2025, the maternal RSV vaccine Abrysvo® will be free for pregnant women to protect their babies from RSV.
-It is safe to be given anytime between 28 and 36 weeks of pregnancy, but is usually given at 28 weeks.
+The maternal RSV vaccine Abrysvo® is free for pregnant women to protect their babies from RSV.
+It is safe to be given anytime from 28 weeks of pregnancy.
+It is best to get it as close to 28 weeks as possible for the best protection.

 For more information, read the fact sheets: